NeelKanwal/Equipping-Computational-Pathology-Systems-with-Artifact-Processing-Pipeline/README.md

 # Dataset

-The dataset is publicaly available at Zenodo. https://zenodo.org/records/10809442.
+The dataset is publicly available at Zenodo. https://zenodo.org/records/10809442.

 This work only uses D40x for training and development.